rodrigue89/Swizzle/Tutorials/Functions (#4).md

 ```

 This line of code is called a `call`.
 It calls what is called a `function`.
+> That was a lot of calls and calling!

 In this tutorial, we will be making a function that says hello to anyone.
 We will start of with the declaration of a function: